What is Module Testing? Definition, Examples

 What is Module Testing?

-Module testing is a process of testing the individual subprograms, subroutines, classes, or procedures in a program.
-Instead of testing whole software program at once, module testing recommend testing the smaller building blocks of the program.
+Module testing is defined as a software testing type, which checks individual subprograms, subroutines, classes, or procedures in a program.
+Instead of testing whole software program at once, module testing recommends testing the smaller building blocks of the program.

 Module testing is largely a white box oriented.
 The objective of doing Module, testing is not to demonstrate proper functioning of the module but to demonstrate the presence of an error in the module.